corsairmarks/more_standard_districts/mod/README.md

 Also overwrites all three flavors of Tech-World build automation (`common/colony_types/00_research_automation.txt`, `common/colony_types/00_research_hive_automation.txt`, `common/colony_types/00_research_machine_automation.txt`) to use the new Research Districts and enabling the AI to understand the Research Lab building changes.
 Bureaucratic Center (`common/colony_types/00_bureau_automation.txt`) and Fortress World (`common/colony_types/00_fortress_automation.txt`, `common/colony_types/00_fortress_hive_automation.txt`, `common/colony_types/00_fortress_machine_automation.txt`) build automation is similarly overwritten.
 Thus this mod is incompatible with other mods that also update these build plans.
 Commonly this is AI mods - whichever mod loads _last_ will use its version of these files.

 This mod adds a Commercial District which also has been built with compatibility for my mod [Enhanced Trade Districts and Designations](https://steamcommunity.com/sharedfiles/filedetails/?id=2641081470).
 Enjoy building commercial enterprises on practically any world.
 Compatible with Planetary Diversity and follows its exclusions for some colony types.
+Compatible with Gigastructural Engineering and follows its exclusions for some colony types.

-Built for Stellaris version 3.3.\* "Libra."
+Built for Stellaris version 3.3 "Libra."
 Not compatible with achievements.

 ### Not Included in "Subtle Polish"